-The year 2017 is being considered as a great year for home buying.
-We have enlisted a few reasons is support.
-All these are government launches incentives and schemes that a prospective home buyer can take advantage of –
+The year 2025 is being considered a great year for home buying.
+We have listed a few reasons in support.
+All these are government schemes that a prospective home buyer can take advantage of –

-RERA will help regulate the help regulate and bring transparency into the real estate sector.
-Also, its is beneficial both for the developers and buyers.
-A lot of clarity, in the sense of working and procedures will come with its initiation.
-With RERA now an integral part of real estate picture will reassure buyers confidence into the market, thus improving sales figures in the market.
-Timely completion of project, mentioning of carpet area, mandatory provision of information like land title, approval layout etc are of the many improvements that will come with the act.
+RERA will help regulate and bring transparency to the real estate sector.
+Also, it is beneficial both for the developers and buyers.
+A lot of clarity, in the sense of working and procedures, will come with its initiation.
+With RERA now an integral part of the real estate picture, it will reassure buyers’ confidence in the market.

 Pradhan Mantri Credit Link Subsidy Scheme